Help Save the Great Barrier Reef

 Investigation of the causes of aquatic animal health problems in the Gladstone harbour and near-shore waters.
 Dr Matt Landos, Gladstone Fishing Research Fund, January 2013

 Point of No Return.
 Ecofys, Greenpeace International.
 January 2013

 SHARE THIS ACTION WITH YOUR FRIENDS!

-Please join tens of thousands of Australians and add your name to the petition for the Great Barrier Reef:
+Please join hundreds of thousands of Australians and add your name to the petition for the Great Barrier Reef:

 Federal Environment Minister: